 - 1 teaspoon coarse kosher salt

-- Let cool to room temperature, stirring occasionally.
-Cover and refrigerate for at least 2 hours to allow flavors to develop.
+- Once fully cooled, cover and refrigerate for at least 2 hours to allow the flavors to develop.